heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-17-serialportmanager.md

-### Other notes
+### Opening or closing the serial port connection

-Opening or closing the serial port connection:
+Example:

 ```csharp
 // To open/start serial port on COM4 with 9600 bps